VFA-41

 Strike Fighter Squadron 41 (VFA-41) also known as the "Black Aces", is a United States Navy strike fighter squadron based at Naval Air Station Lemoore, California, flying the F/A-18F Super Hornet.
 They are attached to Carrier Air Wing 9 (CVW-9).
 Their radio callsign is "Dealer" and their tailcode is NG.

+The unit patch is seen worn by Monica Barbaro in Top Gun: Maverick.